Toast0012/ShadCN-Template/README.md

 # ShadCN Template

 I made this so I won't waste time creating new projects.
-Follow the steps below to get your repo ready.
+Follow the steps below to get your repo ready.<br>

+(Check the `testing` branch for an example)

 1. **Add the Dependencies:**<br>
    ```bash